bartonlp/site-class/README.md

 * public function getPageTopBottom($h, $b=null)
 This is the most used method.
 It takes one or two arguments which can be string|array|object.
 $h can have 'title', 'desc', 'banner' and a couple of other less used options.
 $b is for the footer or bottom.
-I usually just pass a &lt;hr&gt; but you can also pass a 'msg', 'msg1', 'msg2' etc. I usually put things into the 'footerFile' but on occasions a page needs something extra.
+I sometimes pass a &lt;hr&gt; but you can also pass a 'msg', 'msg1', 'msg2' (see the code).
+I usually put things into the 'footerFile' but on occasions a page needs something extra.
 This method calls getPageHead(), getBanner(), getFooter().
 * public function getPageTop($header, $banner=null, $bodytag=null)
 * public function getDoctype()